Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dds_mixer_intrinsic.rst

 It should be noted that the cartesian values for lookup in hardware are scaled to use the full range of int16, so -1 becomes -32768, but +1 is saturated to +32767.
 Also, following the runtime multiplication of the looked-up cartesian value for a cycle by the precomputed vector, scaling down and rounding will lead to slightly different values than if the lookup had been used directly for each output value.
 In other words, the DDS output is not bit-accurate to the sin/cos lookup intrinsic.

-:ref:`FIGURE_DDS_IMPL` shows the construction-time creation of a vector of offsets, then the runtime use of this vector to create multiple outputs from a single sin/cos lookup each cycle.
+:ref:`DSP_FIGURE_DDS_IMPL` shows the construction-time creation of a vector of offsets, then the runtime use of this vector to create multiple outputs from a single sin/cos lookup each cycle.

-.. _FIGURE_DDS_IMPL:
+.. _DSP_FIGURE_DDS_IMPL:
 .. figure:: ./media/DDS\ implementation.png

     **DDS Implementation**